What is a Counselling Psychologist?

 Often another entry requirement for the counselling psychology course is relevant experience in a helping/counselling related field such as, befriending or telephone counselling.
 You may find that some of these opportunities can be offered in your local area and can be achieved by undertaking some voluntary work with a local organisation for a few hours a week.
 These experiences will not only enhance your resume (CV) but will also give you an idea of some of the skills you will eventually need as a counselling psychologist.
 Further, some programs may ask for a basic counselling skills course for which the British Association for Counselling and Psychotherapy (BACP) has more detail on where to find these courses and what is involved.

 Harley Therapy accepts applications from Chartered Counselling Psychologists to work from its therapy rooms in Harley Street and City of London.
 To apply, you must be accredited with the BPS, BABCP or UKCP.
 Unfortunately Harley Therapy does not offer counselling placements.
-However, please post your question or comments on our Harley Therapy Facebook Page, where we will endeavour to respond.
+However, do read our guide on Finding a Counselling Training Placement or please post your question or comments on our Harley Therapy Facebook Page, where we will endeavour to respond.
 Thank you.